hemerajs/hemera-testsuite/README.md

 ```

 ## Mock the nats server in combination with addStub and actStub
+We don't emulate the functionality of the NATS server.
+If you need it please run a real NATS server and stub some service calls.
 ```js
 const Nats = require('hemera-testsuite/natsStub')
 const nats = new Nats()